Cycling Tre Cime di Lavaredo to 2,330 meter

 Ride 4.2 kilometers gaining 486 meters at 11.7% average grade.

-Any climbing cyclists travelling in northeastern Italy (Veneto Region) and certainly Provincia de Belluno (northeastern tip of Italy) would be well served to give Tre Cime a go!
+Any climbing cyclists traveling in northeastern Italy (Veneto Region) and certainly Provincia de Belluno (northeastern tip of Italy) would be well served to give Tre Cime a go!

-We did get a distant view of Tre Cime from the approach 3-4 miles away
+We did get a distant view of Tre Cime from the approach 6 kilometers away

 This is really a big tourist attraction at the top - and rightly so!